 Soon, entrepreneurs started asking her to ghostwrite their training courses, books, and talks which later expanded into publishing services.
 Author Bridge Media now takes authors from idea to published book in six months.

 Helen's first business book was a roller coaster ride.
 Finishing her first draft, she sent it in, proud of how she had shared the author's journey from shame-filled bankruptcy to satisfying multi-millionaire success.
 Yet, she was told that the book was "not marketable," since it did not share the author's actual methods that readers could grow from.
 Crawling into bed with her own shame, she chose to not give up and instead study best-selling business books and rewrite her client's manuscript.
 The book became a bestseller and the cornerstone of the author's international business.

-Born and raised in Honolulu, Hawaii, to first-generation Chinese Americans, Helen is now based in San Diego, California.
-She lives with her long-term boyfriend, who plays ukelele, while she dances hula.
+Born and raised in Honolulu, Hawaii, Helen is now based in San Diego, California.
+She lives with her long-term boyfriend, who plays ukulele, while she dances hula.